alenhuric/weather-dashboard-backend/README.md

 This backend serves as the foundation for a full-stack weather dashboard, allowing the frontend to retrieve and display current weather data and historical records.

+> ⚡ **Note:** This backend is deployed on [Render](https://render.com/) because Hostinger does not support Python applications.
+Render provides a free-tier hosting service for Python apps, making it easy to serve your API online so your React frontend (hosted on Hostinger) can fetch data.

 ---

 ## Features